LIVE CHAT | Login | My Cart | Contact Us

 What do I do if my job requires a precise color match?

 In this case, we recommend that you order a match print, which is a color proof that comes off an offset printer.
-We will send the match print to you via overnight delivery service, and once you approve it we will print your job, or make adjustments as per your instructions.
-This process is costly and adds more days in yout job's turnaround time.
+We will send the match print to you via overnight delivery service.
+Once you approve it, we will print your job or make adjustments, as per your instructions.
+This process is costly and adds more days in your order's turnaround time.

 Can I send you documents created in MS Word or PowerPoint?

-We will gladly accept files created in word or powerpoint.
-However, due to the nature of the programs, a proof is required to confirm layout and positioning.
+We will gladly accept files created in MS Word or PowerPoint.
+However, due to the nature of the programs, we will always send you a proof so you can confirm layout and positioning.

 What other file formats can you take?